 best things to do in Marrakesh

-The historic Islamic college has been around for centuries, with a Madrasa (college) being on the site for much longer.
+The historic Islamic college has existed for centuries, and a Madrasa (college) has been on the site for much longer.

 best things to do in Marrakesh